Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Town Halls can now only be built on top of Settlement Sites.
 - Smithies can now store Copper, Silver, Gold and Coal.
 Smithies now can only be built within a certain distance of deposits and mines.
+- Added Diamond Deposit/Mine (recolor of the Copper Deposit/Mine by Kriss7475).
+Diamonds convert to copper at a 800% rate.

 * Map Editor
 - Fixed crash which happened when placing a railroad over a neutral copper mine.